 Phylum: Magnoliophyta - Class: Equisetopsida - Order: Asterales - Family: Asteraceae

-This lovely flower comes in two colour varieties - one with bright yellow petals, or with dark red petals, as photographed.
+This lovely flower comes in two colour varieties - one with dark red petals, as above, and one with bright yellow petals, as seen below:

 In summer these impressive flowers fill the prairies and open ground in the plains, and extend up into the Rockies.
 They attract vast numbers of insects in pursuit of a nectar reward for pollination services.